This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

 Do not breathe dust (i.e. think about pigment but also sanding).
 Specifically this is a carcinogen if inhaled.
 We were shocked to find out that "Some grades contain significant amounts of zinc oxide and lead."
 Monona’s Rossol’s work, available on request, has more information.
+The NPIRI also suggests to contact supplier for zinc content.
 Treat all pigments and paints with studio safety protocols.

 Dry Time